XinShuo-ph/KAdath_Frontera/README.md

   spectral solver library.
 The original solvers written by the aformentioned authors (hereafter denoted as FUKAv1) are located in ./codes/FUKAv1/[BH, NS, BHNS, BNS, BBH] respectively.
   The solvers in the next version release, denoted as FUKAv2, can be found in ./codes/FUKAv2/[BH, NS, BHNS, BNS, BBH] respectively.
-	Both FUKAv1 (v1) and FUKAv2 (v2) includes support for polytropic equations of state as well as tabulated EOS in in the standard LORENE format.
+	Both FUKAv1 (v1) and FUKAv2 (v2) includes support for polytropic equations of state as well as tabulated EOS in the standard LORENE format.
 Examples and additional details can be found in the [eos](https://bitbucket.org/fukaws/fuka/src/fuka/eos/) directory.

-## FUKAv2.1 Notes:
-This release includes a rewrite and reorganization of the Python readers for FUKA initial data among many bug fixes and quality of life changes.
-The old python readers have thus been removed from the solvers and are now centrally located in the [codes/PythonTools](https://bitbucket.org/fukaws/fuka/src/fuka/codes/PythonTools) directory.

-Along side of the FUKAv2.1 release is the official inclusion of the thorns to import FUKA initial data into the Einstein Toolkit - [ticket](https://bitbucket.org/einsteintoolkit/tickets/issues/2692/inclusion-of-fuka-importer-thorns).

-## FUKAv2 Notes:
+## FUKAv2.2 Release Notes:
-The release of FUKAv2 is considerable step forward in reliable generation of extremal spinning, asymmetric binary initial data using the KADATH spectral software.
-The v2 solvers aim to maximize convergence by using super-imposed isolated solutions to setup the initial guess for binary ID.
-Additionally, v2 aims to automate the generation of ID by minimizing the workflow for the user.
-Finally, v2 allows quite for considerable flexibility in setting up the config file to make ID generation as efficient as possible within the KADATH framework including reusing previously solved implicit isolated solutions.
-For more details, please see the documentation in the [FUKAv2](https://bitbucket.org/fukaws/fuka/src/fuka/codes/FUKAv2_Solvers/).

-  - FUKAv1 Specific: There have been some core changes to various utilities used when constructing ID that have required some refactoring of the v1 solvers.
-Spot testing has been done to ensure these codes function as originally intended - however - these codes, overall, remain unchanged.
+With this release, user demanded shells around compact objects have been removed.
+In its place is a significantly more robust solution which determines an optimal configuration of spherical grids around each compact object in binary spaces.

 ## FUKA Maintainer(s):

-Samuel D. Tootle - tootle@itp.uni-frankfurt.de (primary),
+Samuel D. Tootle - tootle@itp.uni-frankfurt.de

-L. Jens Papenfort - papenfort@itp.uni-frankfurt.de

 ## KADATH Maintainer:
 Philippe Grandclément - philippe.grandclement@obspm.fr